hectorcorrea/solr-for-newbies/tutorial.md

 * Unzip it: `gzip -d BooksAll.2014.part01.utf8.gz`
 * Process the unzipped file with [marcli](https://github.com/hectorcorrea/marcli) with the following command: `./marcli --file BooksAll.2014.part01.utf8 -format solr > books.json`

 The MARC file has 250,000 books and therefore the resulting `books.json` will have 250,000 too.
-For the purposes of the tutorial I manually truncated the file to include only the first 10,000 books.
+For the purposes of this tutorial I manually truncated the file to include only the first 10,000 books.

 `marcli` is a small utility program that I wrote in Go to parse MARC files.
 If you are interested in the part that generates the JSON out of the MARC record take a look at the [processorSolr.go](https://github.com/hectorcorrea/marcli/blob/master/processorSolr.go) file.